pypeit/PypeIt/doc/spectrographs/lris.rst

 the default settings attemps to characterize both the spectral and spatial effects.

-See the :doc:`flexure` notes if you wish to turn either of these off.
+See the :doc:`../flexure` notes if you wish to turn either of these off.

 .. _lrisb: